SNCFdevelopers/wcs/README.md

 This project is the web component implementation of the [SNCF design system](https://designmetier-bootstrap.sncf.fr/).
 It is built using [stencil](https://github.com/ionic-team/stencil).

+If you are reading this documentation about Github, only the development branch is updated at the moment.
+We use a GitLab project for WCS development and releases.

 ## Roadmap

 This project is still under heavy development therefore it is not yet released.
 It is being used internally as of now.